nicoletademaru/Double-Double-Poker/README.md

 Add finishing touches and clean up interface

 ## Bonus
+Implement tracker that keeps track of the players total wins and losses
-Create a home page with other possible games to choose from
+  - Can also have visualization of the ratio of specific winning hands to the total wins Create a home page with other possible games to choose from